mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-data-area.md

 <br>

 ## Remarks
-This interface should be implemented by classes that represent a DataGate data area.
+This interface provides properties and methods to manage a data area in the ASNA DataGate client.
+It includes properties to get and set the length and number of decimal places of the data area, methods to set the initial value, change the value, retrieve the value, and convert between ProgParm parameters and objects.

 <br>
 <br>